buddytrip05/specs-and-context/discovery-story.md

 ## The company

-**Terracart** is a mid-market e-commerce platform for specialty outdoor goods — camping gear, hiking apparel, gardening tools.
+**Terracart** is a mid-market e-commerce platform for specialty outdoor goods - think like the Target version of REI — camping gear, hiking apparel, gardening tools.
 Founded in 2019.
 About 280 employees.
-Growing fast but burning cash.
+Growing but burning cash.
 The board just asked the CEO a pointed question about unit economics.

-The product team is a team of six: two senior PMs, two associate PMs, a head of design, and a growth analyst.
+The product team is a team of six: one CPO, one senior PM, two associate PMs, a senior designer, and a user research analyst.
 Everyone is stretched thin.
 Everyone has opinions.

 ---

 ## Week 1: The anomaly in the dashboard

-On a Tuesday morning in Q2, Maya Okonkwo — senior PM, owns the checkout experience — is doing her weekly ritual of staring at the funnel dashboard over coffee.

-She's seen these numbers a hundred times.
-Visitors to product page.
-Product page to cart.
-Cart to checkout.
-Checkout to purchase.

-That last number stops her.

-> **Cart → checkout:** 84%
-> **Checkout → purchase:** 32%

-She blinks.
-She refreshes.
+Maya's Monday morning ritual is fifteen minutes with coffee and the growth dashboard.
+She's done it every week for two years.
+The dashboard shows the same six numbers it always shows: sessions, product page views, cart adds, checkout starts, purchases, revenue.

+All trending in the right direction.
+Green arrows, mostly.

+The checkout-to-purchase rate sits at 32%.
+It has sat at 32% — give or take a point — for as long as Maya can remember.
+She has never flagged it.
+Neither has anyone else.
+It is, as far as anyone on the team is concerned, just what the number is.

+What changes on this particular Monday is not the data.
+It's Maya's frame of reference.

+Last week, she was at an industry meetup.
+Talking to a PM at a comparable B2C brand — similar price points, similar customer profile.
+Not a direct competitor, just a peer.
+The conversation drifted to metrics, the way those conversations do, and the other PM mentioned their checkout conversion rate almost in passing: "We just cracked 54%, which felt like a big deal after being stuck in the high 40s for two years."

+Maya smiled and moved on.
+But the number stuck.

+She pulls up the dashboard on Monday and stares at 32% with new eyes.
+Not "this is our number."
+For the first time: "Is this number okay?"

+She doesn't know the answer.
+And the dashboard can't tell her — it has no benchmark, no industry comparison, no red line.
+It just shows the number.

+She opens a new tab and spends twenty minutes reading about e-commerce checkout conversion benchmarks.
+Specialty retail, outdoor goods, mid-market.

+The range she finds: 45–58%.
+The number she has: 32%.

+She refreshes her dashboard.
 Still 32%.

-The cart-to-checkout rate is healthy — people *want* to buy.
-But then something happens between the checkout page and the confirmation page that kills 68% of transactions.
+Now she wants to understand where the 32% is coming from.
+But here's the thing — the dashboard doesn't break down the checkout funnel by step.
+It shows checkout starts and purchases.
+The middle is a black box.
+She has always assumed the drop-off was distributed, a little friction everywhere.
+She has never actually looked.

-She Slacks the growth analyst: *"Hey, pull the checkout funnel for me broken down by step.
-Something's wrong."*
+She Slacks her user research analyst: "Hey, can you please pull the checkout funnel for me broken down by step.
+Like each individual step — shipping, payment, review."
+Darius responds twenty minutes later: "Yeah I can get that.
+It's not in the standard dashboard — I have to pull it manually from the tables themselves.
+Give me an hour."
+This is the moment.
+The step-level data has existed in the analytics platform the entire time.
+Darius has access to it.
+It has just never been configured into the standard weekly report, never been asked for, never been looked at.
+For too long the checkout experience has been bleeding users at the payment step and nobody has seen it because nobody has looked at the right level of the data.
+The data wasn't missing.
+The context was missing.
+A benchmark from a casual conversation at a meetup is what finally provided it.

 ---